xlionjuan/rustdesk-apt-repo-latest/README.md

 > You're viewing **latest** channel, [click me to check **Nightly** channel.](https://github.com/xlionjuan/rustdesk-apt-repo-nightly)

 > [!NOTE]
-> This repo also contains[RustDesk Server suite](https://github.com/rustdesk/rustdesk-server) including hbbr, hbbs, utils.
+> This repo also contains [RustDesk Server suite](https://github.com/rustdesk/rustdesk-server) including hbbr, hbbs, utils, though I personality recommand to use [Docker 🐋 ](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/ubuntu-server/docker/).

 > [!IMPORTANT]
 > This is ***unofficial*** [RustDesk](https://github.com/rustdesk/rustdesk/) apt repo, what I can say is *trust me bro*, it is your decision to trust me or not.